bsolomon1124/misc/azure/azure_notes.md

 Use the **Access control (IAM)** panel to view, grant, or remove access.

-- RBAC uses an **allow model** for access, a _default-deny-and-explicit-allo system_
+- RBAC uses an **allow model** for access, a _default-deny-and-explicit-allow system_
 - If one role assignment grants you read permissions to a resource group, and a different role assignment grants you write permissions to the same resource group, you will have write permissions on that resource group

 **Azure Resource Manager hierarchy**: Roles assigned at a higher scope, like an entire subscription, are inherited by child scopes, like service instances.

-Azure AD Privileged Identity Management (PIM): provides access reviews, oversight of role assignments, self-service, and just-in-time role activation.
+**Azure AD Privileged Identity Management (PIM)**: provides access reviews, oversight of role assignments, self-service, and just-in-time role activation.

 ### Encryption